 - Tykerb (lapatinib)

 Breast cancer stages are classified according to cancer tumor size, location, and extent of spread.
 Staging helps doctors determine the prognosis and treatment for cancer.
-The TNM staging system classifies breast cancers according to:
+The TNM staging system classifies breast cancers according to the following criteria:

 - Tumor (T): Primary tumor size and/or extent